AFLplusplus/AFLplusplus/llvm_mode/README.cmplog.md

 ## Use

-AFL++ have the -c option that can be used to specify a CmpLog binary (the second built).
+AFL++ has the new -c option that can be used to specify a CmpLog binary (the second build).

 For example: